shuozhixu/Materials_2024/README.md

 Check if the dislocation climbs, following Figures 3 & 6 of [this paper](http://dx.doi.org/10.1557/s43578-021-00261-y) and Figure 7 of [this paper](http://dx.doi.org/10.1007/s10853-023-08779-8).

+Note: the simulation will generate a lot of dump files, whose total size can be large.
+Once the files occupy more than 20 GB in your \$HOME directory (see [LAMMPSatOU](https://github.com/ANSHURAJ11/LAMMPSatOU)), all jobs will be stopped.
+Therefore, consider moving files to your own directory on OURdisk, i.e.,

+	/ourdisk/hpc/cm3atou/dont_archive/mahshadfani

+For convenience, you can add the following line to your sbatch file right after the `mpirun` line, i.e.,

+	mv dump.* /ourdisk/hpc/cm3atou/dont_archive/mahshadfani/${SLURM_JOB_ID}/

 ### Other planes

 Repeat the simulation for the other two planes.
 Note that the data file should be changed to `data.Ag_5nm_x`, where `x` is either `2` or `3`.
 Change the corresponding data file name in line 19 of `lmp.in`.
 Determine their respective critical stresses for dislocation glide.
 Check if the dislocation climbs.